Turbinella pyrum: Human use

 The shell has considerable significance in Hinduism and Buddhism.
 It is considered to be sacred and is one of the eight auspicious symbols.
 In these religious contexts, the shell is sometimes modified by having the tip of the spire cut off, so it can be blown as a ceremonial trumpet.
 Some shells used in this way are decorated with metal and semiprecious stones.

 Like most other gastropods, the shell of this species is almost always right-handed, or dextral, in its shell-coiling, but very rarely a left-handed shell is found (one in approximately 200,000 individuals).
-In the Hindu religious context, the very rare left-handed (sinistral) shells of this species are known as Dakshinavarti Shankh in Sanskrit or Valampurich chanku in Tamil, as opposed to the more common right-handed forms, which are known as Vamavarti.
+In the Hindu religious context, the very rare left-handed (sinistral) shells of this species are known as Dakshinavarti Shankh in Sanskrit or Valampuri shankhu in Tamil, as opposed to the more common right-handed forms, which are known as Vamavarti or Edampuri shankhu.
 The Dakshinavarti is particularly highly valued in terms of its religious significance.

 In its religious context, the Dakshinavarti shankh is considered to be right-handed, because the "handedness" of the shell coiling is measured with the "spout" or siphonal canal of the shell pointing upwards.
 This is the opposite orientation to that which students of malacology use when assigning "handedness" to a shell.